w3c/wot-thing-description/explainer/Explainer11.md

 conceptually interconvertible with JSON.

-## Differentiation to Thing Description 1.0
+## Differentiation to Thing Description 1.0 and Backward Compatibility
 The main difference of this new specification from Thing Description 1.0 is that it includes the Thing Model concept (see above).
-This was only discussed in the Annex of the Thing Description 1.0 and was called Thing Description Template that time.
+This was only discussed in the Annex of the Thing Description 1.0 and was called Thing Description Template at that time.

-A new features is also possible to signalize that a Thing is following a specific profile such as the [W3C WoT Core Profile](https://w3c.github.io/wot-profile/).
+A new features is also possible to indicate that a Thing is following a specific profile such as the [W3C WoT Core Profile](https://w3c.github.io/wot-profile/).

-In general, TD 1.1 specification describes a superset of the features defined in Thing Description 1.0.
+In general, TD 1.1 is backward compatible with implementations that follow version TD 1.0.

 The new minor version update is also used to redefine some features more clearly and to add additional examples to make it easier to understand.

 The complete change log with the new features and refinements can be found in the [change log section](https://w3c.github.io/wot-thing-description/#changes).